Skip to content

 Type

-Tables Data of the two types of tables (Variation, Env) Type
+Table Data of the two types of tables (Variation, Env) Type

 HAWT control mode Wind turbine property: data of the control mode Type